SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/UserHandle/Style/README.md

 #FixedUserHandle Sample

-This sample demonstrate how to customize the appearance of the fixed user handles.
+This sample demonstrates how to customize the appearance of the fixed user handles.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/userhandles?theme=fluent